TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_EM_CC1314R10/drivers/fatsdraw/README.md

     "***********************************************************************\n"
 ```

-* The *input.txt* file is then read and it's contents are written
+* The *input.txt* file is then read and it's contents are written to a new file
-to a new file called *output.txt*.
-If the file already exists on
+called *output.txt*.
+If the file already exists on the SD card, it will be
-the SD card, it will be overwritten.
+overwritten.

 * The contents of the *output.txt* file are then written to the console, along
 with information about total and used disk space.

 ## Application Design Details

-* The FatFs source is included and pre-built, together with support for
+* The FatFS source is included and pre-built, together with support for TI-RTOS
-TI-RTOS or FreeRTOS synchronization.
-Also included is an
+or FreeRTOS synchronization.
+Also included is an implementation of the "device
-implementation of the "device I/O" model for the TI compiler C runtime support
+I/O" model for the TI compiler C runtime support (RTS) library.
+This provides
-(RTS) library.
-This provides transparent support for using the C stdio.h
+transparent support for using the C stdio.h library functions (`fopen`, `fread`,
-library functions (`fopen`, `fread`, `fwrite`, etc...) instead of the raw,
+`fwrite`, etc...) instead of the raw, project-specific, API functions provided
-project-specific, API functions provided by FatFs (`f_open`, `f_write`).
+by FatFS (`f_open`, `f_write`).

 * This application demonstrates how to use the SD Card driver to read and
 write data onto a SD Card using FatFS API calls (`f_open`, `f_read`,